the truth about habits is that it is about the skill to form habits not the habit itself

 But here’s the thing: your mind gets stronger.
 You learn how to start and stop habits.

-Consciously doing a good one, or stopping a bad one, is simply the tool to strengthen your mind.
+Consciously doing a good habit, or stopping a bad one, is simply the tool to strengthen your mind.

 Each day I continue on my path of self-improvement, I come to the same conclusion: it’s all in the mind.
 It’s all training.